 Part of starting a new job is meeting new people.
 Some people can be a little shy or timid to meet others, but the pros outweigh the cons - who knows, you could meet your new best friend.
 Be open minded and give people the benefit of the doubt.
 Do not hesitate to say hello and introduce yourself.

 Establishing a strong relationship is very important in the workplace.
 You are able to build trust with one another and enjoy working together.
 We practice this a lot here at OnTheClock.
 We share ideas with each other, respect each others opinions, and everyone here is always willing to help out.
-This would not be possible if we weren’t open to meeting and interacting with new people.
+This would not be possible if we weren’t open to meeting, interacting with new people, and practicing our philathropy.

 Ask questions to learn more about the company and your job position